 The competition economy was initiated by certain reforms introduced in the early 1990s.
 Two of them especially affected education: decentralisation and a rhetoric of service and customer orientation, competitiveness and effectiveness.
 These reforms translated in municipalities having administrative authority over education, some schools specialised depending on what the region had to offer (i.e. jobs) and parents could choose a school for their children, that is empowering them over state regulations.
 The type of teacher described by Säntti and Salminen in this period is that of a self-evaluative, research-based educator with relatively high freedom of action.

-In my conversations with teachers I have stumbled upon some of these challenges, to be explored more in depth:
+In my conversations with teachers I have stumbled upon some of these every-day challenges, to be explored more in depth:

-- Are teachers expected to integrate digital sources even if in their daily lives the devices from which to access them are used minimally and don’t feel familiar?
+- Are teachers expected to integrate digital sources even if in their daily lives the devices from which to access them are not used or don’t feel familiar?
 And, if teachers do have the habit of accessing digital sources for preparing lessons, some schools’ infrastructure do not allow to use them in the class as spontaneously as it comes in their daily lives: “Sure, I could take my students to the computer lab, but I have to book it days in advance” (History teacher in secondary school)

 Literature: Säntti, J. & Salminen, J., Development of Teacher Education in Finland 1945-2015, 2015 In: Hungarian educational research journal.
 5, 3, p.
 1-18.
 Alasuutari, P. (1996).
 Toinen tasavalta: Suomi 1946-1994.
 Tampere: Vastapaino.
 Janne Mikkonen, Educational policies Finland 2014, Population Research Unit, University of Helsinki (http://www.perfar.eu/policy/education/finland Accessed 14.11.2016)